mehditr/QuantWorld/content/project/internal_projectVIIII/index.md

     99%                      -0.0391651

 <p style='text-align: justify;'>  As it has been shown, the calculation of historical VaR is fairly easy and it does not need to follow the normal distribution and it is suitable for non-normal assumption.
-However this method requires a large sample of data and it laso needs a powerful computating power as we need to store and work with all tickres data.
+However this method requires a large sample of data and it also needs a powerful computation power as we need to store and work with all tickers.
 One important deficit that both methods, parametric and historical VaR do not provide for us is, there is no different scenarios to and their tendencies.
-This problem can be solved by a powerfull method in finance called "Monte Carlo simulation" </p>
+This problem can be solved by a powerful method in finance called "Monte Carlo simulation" </p>

 <font size="4">__Monte Carlo simulation Approach__</font>

-***Monte Carlo simulation*** is a popular numerical technique in finance and quatitative analysts are applying it when there is no colsed-form solution.
+***Monte Carlo simulation*** is a popular numerical technique in finance and quantitative analysts are applying it when there is no closed-form solution.

 The Monte Carlo simulation approach has a number of similarities to historical simulation.
 It allows us to use actual historical distributions rather than having to assume normal returns.
 As returns are assumed to follow a normal distribution, we could generate n simulated returns with the same mean and standard deviation (derived from the daily returns) and then sorted in ascending order to calculate maximum possible loss for a given confidence level.

 In most cases, Monte Carlo is simulated by normal distribution, as we know this subject as a negative point and I indicated in the first method.
 In finance an alternative distribution for normal is ***t - distribution***  ***(or t - Student distribution )*** as it has fatter tails than normal distribution and more values are located in the tails of t-distribution.
-Sometimes quantitative analysts use ***uniform distribution*** and then generating the paths and Monte Carlo simulation.

 Now, lets consider ***Apple and IBM*** prices and see what scenarios we face with Monte Carlo simulation based on normal distributions.